er537/whisper_interpretability/docs/index.md

 \
 'rug' is close in embedding space to lug, mug and tug.
 This is not very surprising of a speech-to-text model; if you *think* you hear the word 'rug', it is quite likely that the word was in fact lug or mug.
 ![rug](decoder/embedding_space/rug_embed.png)
-Often tokens that are close in embedding space and a combination of rhyming words **and** semantically similar words:
+Often tokens that are close in embedding space are a combination of rhyming words **and** semantically similar words:
 ![UK](decoder/embedding_space/UK_embed.png)
 ![duck](decoder/embedding_space/duck_embed.png)
 ![tea](decoder/embedding_space/tea_embed.png)